-We are pleased to launch a monthly series about inspiring women in industry.
-It is widely known that women within the STEM sector are vastly under-represented and we would like to encourage more women to consider a career in STEM.
+It is widely known that women within the STEM sector are vastly under-represented, and we would like to encourage more women to consider a career in STEM.
 This year is also the 100th year since the first British women were given the right to vote.

-Bearing this in mind we wanted to showcase the most influential women in history who have contributed to discoveries in science.
-Some of these women you may have heard of and some are unsung heroines.
+This article aims to showcase the one of the most influential women in history who contributed greatly to discoveries in science, as part of our ‘Women in Engineering’ series.
+Some of these women you may have heard of, others are unsung heroines.

 The first woman in this series is Sameera Moussa: